 Samurai develop upon the Gentle Art (Jiu-Jitsu)

-In the 1400’s ancient Japan, the Samurai warrior class learned and developed upon this fighting style to aid them in situations when they were disarmed.
+In the 1400’s ancient Japan, the Samurai warrior class learned and developed this fighting style to aid them in situations when they were disarmed.
 While they did more than just subdue their opponent, the principle remained the same.

 Jigoro Kano Develops Kadokan (Modern-day Judo)

-In 1870’s Jigoro Kano, a famous practitioner of Jiu-Jitsu developed what he called Kadokan and what would be referred to in modern-day civilization as Judo.
+In the 1870’s Jigoro Kano, a famous practitioner of Jiu-Jitsu developed what he called Kadokan and what would be referred to in modern-day civilization as Judo.

 This art involved free practice which was a concept that deviated from conventional partner training.
 Jigoro Kano started the first school that taught Kadokan.

 A disciple of Kano, Mitsuyo Maeda is the legend of the East who brought the art of Judo to the West and conquered any and every fighter who accepted his challenge of a fight, earning him the title of Count Koma.

 After joining a Japanese immigration colony headed to Brazil, Count Koma met Gastao Gracie, an influential businessman who helped Maeda settle down.

 Grateful, Maeda offered to teach Gastao’s son, Carlos Gracie, the art of Judo.